terrimporter/12SvertebrateClassifier/README.md

 Genus | 0 | 0 | 0 | 0 | 0
 Species * | 20 | 40 | 50 | 50 | 70

-NA = No cutoff available will result in 90% correct assignments

 # References

 Wang, Q., Garrity, G. M., Tiedje, J. M., & Cole, J. R. (2007).
 Naive Bayesian Classifier for Rapid Assignment of rRNA Sequences into the New Bacterial Taxonomy.
 Applied and Environmental Microbiology, 73(16), 5261–5267.
 Available from https://sourceforge.net/projects/rdp-classifier/